Nocturnalx/muvi/README.md

 the binary in /bin is only for raspberry pi.

+Usage
+run on the command line with ./muvi when run the command line will print out the available audio sources, you can use the -d flag followed by a number to specify the device.
+If the flag is not set then it will always choose 0 which will be the default pulse audio device.

 Planned features:

 - I/O controll (setting audio source in command line or in app)